U.S. Relations With Nicaragua

 More information about Nicaragua is available on the Nicaragua Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The Government of Nicaragua and the United States cooperate on law enforcement, counternarcotics, disaster preparation and response, trade facilitation, and other matters in our mutual national interests.
-Increasing numbers of private American citizens, including retirees, reside in Nicaragua, and there were approximately 290,000 tourist visits to Nicaragua by American citizens in 2016
+Increasing numbers of private American citizens, including retirees, missionaries, and businesspeople reside in Nicaragua, and there were approximately 290,000 tourist visits to Nicaragua by American citizens in 2016

 U.S. assistance to Nicaragua promotes economic prosperity, the strengthening of democratic institutions, and the expansion of citizen security.
 U.S. government programs advance broad-based economic stability and growth through market-led food security and productivity, support the growth of small and medium-sized enterprises including those owned by vulnerable populations, promote greater use of the trade advantages provided by the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR), and encourage socially and environmentally responsible sustainable growth.
 U.S. assistance also aims to increase citizens’ ability to engage in democratic governance through training for emerging democratic leaders, strengthening civil society engagement, supporting an independent media, and improving local governance.
 In under-governed areas of the Caribbean coastal region where drug trafficking and related criminal activity is rising, military-to-military prevention programs focus on education and life-skills development that support citizen security.
 By improving reading performance, enhancing work force and life-skills, and increasing community engagement to create positive and safe environments for at-risk children and youth, U.S. assistance aims to deter involvement in illicit activities and increase opportunities for Nicaraguans by working directly with civil society, local communities, and the private sector.

 Bilateral Economic Relations